chenxi116/arctic-captions/README.md

 ## Data Preparation

-All operations are under the `attn` folder.
+The following operations are under the `attn` folder.

 ### Image deep features